time-sliders/note/java/gc/G1-Garbage-Collector.md

 ### Behavior in Very Tight`紧密` Heap Situations

 When the application keeps alive so much memory so that an evacuation can't find enough space to copy to, an evacuation failure occurs.
 Evacuation failure means that G1 tries to complete the current garbage collection by keeping any objects that have already been moved in their new location, and not copying any not yet moved objects, only adjusting references between the object.
-Evacuation failure may incur`引起` some additional overhead, but generally should be as fast as一样快 other young collections.
+Evacuation failure may incur`引起` some additional overhead, but generally should be as fast as`一样快` other young collections.
 After this garbage collection with the evacuation failure, G1 will resume the application as normal without any other measures`不采取任何操作的情况下唤醒应用程序`.
 G1 assumes`假设` that the evacuation failure occurred close to`接近` the end of the garbage collection; that is, most objects were already moved and there is enough space left to continue running the application until marking completes and space-reclamation starts.

 **If this assumption doesn’t hold, then G1 will eventually <u>schedule a Full GC</u>**.
 This type of collection performs in-place compaction of the entire heap.
 This might be very slow.